syedhamzazaidi/syedhamzazaidi.github.io/README.md

 # dev-portfolio

-There is a lack of good developer portfolio templates for Jekyll, so I decided to convert an existing html+css template to a jekyll one so it can be used easily with github-pages.
+There is a lack of modern developer portfolio templates for Jekyll, so I decided to convert an existing html+css template to a jekyll one so it can be used easily with github-pages.

 ##### ***Disclaimer:*** Before I go on and take credit for barely doing any work, I would like to give credit to the original creator of the html+css template.
 Link to their tutorial here: [Responsive Personal Portfolio Website Using HTML CSS And JavaScript | Dark/Light Mode](https://youtu.be/27JtRAI3QO8).
-I have not been able to contact them and get permission to turn it into a jekyll theme but the tutorial contains all the code and is public so its fine... right?
+I have not been able to contact them and get permission to turn it into a jekyll theme but the tutorial contains all the code and is public so I guess its fine... right?
 I'll take the repo down in case I'm asked to.

 ## Theme Preview